aimms/documentation/webui/webui-grid-pages.rst

 The icon before the name of an area contains either a horizontal arrow from left to right, or a vertical arrow from top to bottom.
-These arrows indicate how the widgets are distributed within each area, either columnwise in equal columns or rowwise in equal rows, which is also indicated by the corresponding tooltip:
+These arrows indicate how the widgets are distributed within each area, either column-wise in equal columns or row-wise in equal rows, which is also indicated by the corresponding tooltip:

 .. image:: images/GridPage_Area_Name_Tooltip.png
     :align: center